 2. Immigration, Pre-arrival, and Adjusting to Life in Fort Collins

-Learn about the international student journey before and after arrival, including visa processes, arrival, and campus acclimation.
+Covering the international student journey before and after arrival, including visa processes, arrival, and campus acclimation.

 3. International Student Employment

-Address the unique rules and challenges international students face regarding on- and off-campus work, internships, and career planning.
+Addressing the unique rules and challenges international students face regarding on- and off-campus work, internships, and career planning.

 4. International Student Academic Success